YashJain24-chief/LinkedList-Analyzer/README.md

 # LinkedList-Analyzer
 An interface to analyse various Linked List functionalities.
 Functionalities can be analysed through button clicks.
-Image of the Interface is available in the Repository Includes various operations like
+Image of the Interface is available in the Repository.
+Includes various operations like
   1. Insert
   2. Insert at Front